StevenWInfo/faustdoc/src/manual/syntax.md

         c = g<=g';
     };
 ```
 Please note that `letrec` is essentially syntactic sugar.
-Here is an example of ’letrec’:
+Here is another example of `letrec`:

 ```
 x,y letrec {